 Appearance

-• Hiragana: Characters are rounded and cursive.
+- Hiragana: Characters that are round and cursive.
 They often flow together, making them look softer.

 Usage